eiffel-community/eiffel-intelligence/wiki/markdown/triggering-jenkins-jobs.md

     {
         // The name of the subscription to make it easy to search for it.
-        // Only numbers,letters and underscore allowed.
+        // Only numbers, letters and underscore allowed.
         "subscriptionName" : "Subscription1",

         // The name of the logged in user creating or updating the subscription